-Objective: Enhance transportation networks and choices to improve mobility and accessibility, and to better integrate with land use.
-This project will increase the choices in transportation and accessibility by creating bicycle and pedestrian linkages.
-The sidewalk will be designed as an accessible walkway to serve residents and business in the area.
 Objective: Increase and enhance transportation connections to move people and goods within and between activity centers.
-This project is necessary to improve access not only to the Lexington Park PFA, but also to the Leonardtown PFA and Naval Air Station Patuxent River.
+This project is necessary to improve access not only to the Leonardtown PFA, but also to the Lexington Park PFA and Naval Air Station Patuxent River.
 MD 5 connects northern St. Mary's County to the Lexington Park PFA for commuters from the Northern County, as well as Charles County and Virginia.
 The Naval Air Station Patuxent River is vital for the economy of Southern Maryland, and access to the Base is one of the primary measures the Base Realignment and Closure Committee considers when deciding the future of a facility.
 Goal: Economic Prosperity: Support a healthy and competitive Maryland economy.
-Objective: Improve the movement of freight and support growth in the flow of goods within and - Topositor improvo and movement of neight and support growth in the new of goods within and through Maryland.
-This project will improvement the movement of freight as well as the flow of goods through Maryland by providing for additional truck capacity for freight and goods moved by trucks into the Leonardtown and Lexington Park areas from the south, and the Leonardtown development districts from the north.
-The capacity improvement will allow shippers more flexibility in scheduling truck deliveries, since the intersection bottleneck will be eliminated.
-Objective: Facilitate opportunities for growth in jobs and business across the State This project is necessary to improve access not only to the Leonardtown PFA, but also to the Lexington Park PFA and Naval Air Station Patuxent River.
-MD 5 connects northern St. Mary's County to the Lexington Park PFA for commuters from the Northern County, as well as Charles County and Virginia.
+Objective: Improve the movement of freight and support growth in the flow of goods within and through Maryland.
+This project will improve the movement of freight as well as the flow of goods through Maryland by providing for additional truck capacity for freight and goods moved by trucks into the Lexington Park area from the north, and the Leonardtown area development districts from the south.
+The capacity improvement will allow shippers more flexibility in scheduling truck deliveries, since the intersection bottlenecks will be eliminated.
+Objective: Facilitate opportunities for growth in jobs and business across the State.
+This project is necessary to preserve and enhance the Naval testing presence in Southern Maryland.
 The Naval Air Station Patuxent River is vital for the economy of Southern Maryland, and access to the Base is one of the primary measures the Base Realignment and Closure Committee considers when deciding the future of a facility.
+The project will help to assure the continued viability of the Base, and its ancillary uses.
+It will also support additional growth that is necessary to diversify the economy of Southern Maryland, in the event of a reduction of military funding.
 If checked, please describe how the project supports the goals and objectives.
+11) Additional Comments / Explanation: S:\Director\SHA Issues\2021 Priority Letter\CTP Project Questionnaire - MD 5 from MD 245 to Moll Dyer Road FY21.doc